windmill-labs/windmilldocs/docs/reference.md

 If the result is an object/dict with a single key and that key is:

-- "gif" or "png" or "jpeg": expect the value to be a base64 encoded gif/png/jpeg and render it as an image
+- `gif`, `png` or `jpeg`: expect the value to be a base64 encoded gif/png/jpeg and render it as an image
-- "file": expect the value to be a base64 encoded file and offer it to be downloaded
+- `file`: expect the value to be a base64 encoded file and offer it to be downloaded

 If the result is a list whose first element is also a list, it will display the